 If the time frame for re-entering the LEA has been longer than one-year, a WIDA Screener will be administered to all ELL's who have an affirmative response on the HLS at the time of re-entry/registration into a Gulf District School after withdrawal to another district, state, or country.
 All ELL procedures for identification and placement would be followed.
-All data would be updated in the student system with an ELL code of LY.
+All data would be updated in the student system with an ELL code of LY, but original data including DEUSS and entry, classification dates remain the same.
 A student who re-enters a Gulf District School within one year would not need to be reassessed; however, an ELL Committee would be convened to identify, place, and re-classify the student based on all prior test data and documentation.